scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         need a better algorithm.
-    -   If asked to generate a type0 postscript font for a font encoded with an extended 1byte encoding (ie. one that had about 300 characters) FontForge would probably crash.
+    -   If asked to generate a type0 postscript font for a font encoded with an extended 1byte encoding (ie. one that had about 300 characters) websharpstudios would probably crash.

 -   29-Sept-2003
-    -   When a path was both stroked and filled (in a postscript/eps file), fontforge would ignore the stroke.
+    -   When a path was both stroked and filled (in a postscript/eps file), websharpstudios would ignore the stroke.
     -   I forgot that the stroke linewidth needs to be transformed by the current transformation matrix.
-This meant that when a path should have been stroked by an ellipse (when reading a ps/eps file) fontforge would blithely stroke it with a circle.
+This meant that when a path should have been stroked by an ellipse (when reading a ps/eps file) websharpstudios would blithely stroke it with a circle.
     -   Added some support for reading the /Metrics array.
-    -   If there were a sharp corner (where the "radius of curvature" of the corner was less than the radius of the pen used to stroke the path) then FontForge would generate an incorrect path.
+    -   If there were a sharp corner (where the "radius of curvature" of the corner was less than the radius of the pen used to stroke the path) then websharpstudios would generate an incorrect path.
     -   Round line joins were not a good approximation to circular arcs.
     -   When filling the outline character view, rounding errors caused the fill bitmap to stray from the outline.
     -   Extend the functionality of the magnifying (or minifying) tool so that if the user drags out a rectangle with it then the view will be shifted and scaled so that rectangle fits in the window.
-    -   FontForge will no longer auto-generate hints on non-integral boundaries.
+    -   websharpstudios will no longer auto-generate hints on non-integral boundaries.
 In Type1 fonts such hints become meaningless and just confuse things.
-    -   FontForge will now draw a halo around points which will be part of a flex hint.
+    -   websharpstudios will now draw a halo around points which will be part of a flex hint.
 See the [UpdateFlex](prefs.html#UpdateFlex) preference item.
-    -   FontForge now has as set of commands for manipulating typographic features in large lumps rather than one at a time.
+    -   websharpstudios now has as set of commands for manipulating typographic features in large lumps rather than one at a time.
         -   Copy features from one font to another
         -   Remove certain features
         -   Give features a new tag

     -   I have greatly rewritten the code for dealing with AAT fonts
-        -   FontForge now supports mac feature/setting values to be used as feature tags as well as opentype 4 letter tags
+        -   websharpstudios now supports mac feature/setting values to be used as feature tags as well as opentype 4 letter tags
-        -   FontForge will now read any feature in even if it doesn't map to an opentype tag
+        -   websharpstudios will now read any feature in even if it doesn't map to an opentype tag
-        -   FontForge understands the most of the state machines in the morx/mort tables (it does not understand ligature state machines, it parses these for all unconditional ligatures, but it will miss any conditional ones).
+        -   websharpstudios understands the most of the state machines in the morx/mort tables (it does not understand ligature state machines, it parses these for all unconditional ligatures, but it will miss any conditional ones).
-        -   FontForge now lets you edit apple state machines
+        -   websharpstudios now lets you edit apple state machines
-        -   FontForge lets you specify feature/setting names in the font to override the default values specified in preferences
+        -   websharpstudios lets you specify feature/setting names in the font to override the default values specified in preferences

     -   Added support for reading Apple's format 3 kern sub-table format